 Unable to locate a new placement for him, at age 14, Antwone was sent to a reform school in western Pennsylvania were he remained until he graduated high school at 17.
 Emancipated from foster care, he found himself in the world alone and homeless, living on the streets of Cleveland.

-Antwone’s first book, Finding Fish: a memoir, about his inspiring story became a New York Times best seller.
-His collection of poetry, Who Will Cry For The Little Boy?, a national best seller, creatively disclosed the road from his tumultuous childhood to the man he is today.
-Antwone’s poetry is featured in Nikki Giovanni’s book for children, Hip Hop Speaks to Children.
-His third book, A Boy Should Know How To Tie A Tie And Other Lessons For Succeeding In Life, won the award for Outstanding Literary Work- Instructional from the 2011 NAACP Awards and is in its third printing.
+Antwone’s first book, Finding Fish: a memoir, about his inspiring story became a New York Times and National Bestseller.
+His collection of poetry, Who Will Cry for the Little Boy? a national best seller creatively disclosed the road from his tumultuous childhood to the man he is today.
+Antwone’s poetry is featured in Nikki Giovanni’s book, “Hip Hop Speaks to Children.”
+His third book, A Boy Should Know ow To Tie A Tie And Other Lessons For Succeeding In Life, won the ward for Literary Work- Instructional from the 2011 NAACP awards.

-Antwone continues as a prolific writer with his stage project, Antwone Fisher: A Play.
-His most recent screenwriting project is Training Day 2.
-Antwone made his film directing debut with the award-winning short film, My Summer Friend, and produced, wrote, and directed the 2013 documentary, This Life of Mine.
-Antwone teaches in the UCLA Extension Writers Program, the country's largest continuing education writing program.
+Antwone continues as a prolific writer with his stage project, Antwone Fisher: A Play His most resent screenwriting project is Training Day 2.
+Antwone made his film directing debut with a award-winning short film, “My Summer Friend.”
+He produced wrote and directed the 2013 documentary, This Life of Mine.